- About the IDSC

 Under “Position and Adoption Speed Justification,” Schafer and Dixon mention several factors that are affecting data sanitization’s importance in today’s data-driven environment:

-For all data sanitization methods however, verification is still a critical step in ensuring data security concerns are addressed adequately.
+For all data sanitization methods however, attestation and accountability are critical components in ensuring data security concerns are addressed adequately.

 * Gartner, Hype Cycle for Privacy, 2020, Bernard Woo, Bart Willemsen, 23 July 2020; Hype Cycle for Data Security, 2020, Brian Lowans, 24 July 2020; Hype Cycle for Endpoint Security, 2020, Dionisio Zumerle, Rob Smith, 15 July 2020 (Gartner subscriptions required).